Cameleopardus/latin1enctrunc_payload_generator/README.md

 This script takes a text body in latin characters and returns unicode characters that when converted by a vulnerable application would translate back into the original basic latin text body.

-This is useful for performing http request smuggling and server side request forgery.
+This might be useful for performing http request smuggling and server side request forgery.

 ![image](https://user-images.githubusercontent.com/1418489/107708021-ac25d280-6c77-11eb-86fd-6bd7f8e79e26.png)